blainelewis1/CMPUT301Assignment1/README.md

 #Citations

 http://stackoverflow.com/a/2057163/1036813 02-02-2015 Blaine Lewis

 I used this code snippet to create nice looking representations of currencies.

 https://sites.google.com/site/gson/gson-user-guide 02-02-2015 Blaine Lewis

 Used a reflection snippet to make serialization work.
 Same snippet as was used in class

 http://stackoverflow.com/a/3537085 02-02-2015 Blaine Lewis

-Differing java versions forced me to add a new function to get all currencies
+Differing java versions forced me to add a new function to get all currencies from their locales

 #License: